lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin5:

 .. figure:: images/luminapanelplugin5.png
+   :scale: 100%

 :numref:`Figure %s: Show Desktop Button <luminapanelplugin5>`

 This button will immediately hide all open windows on all active monitors so that only the desktop is visible.
 This is useful for touch screens or small devices.

 .. _Spacer: